-I don’t want this post to be long, but chances are it just might be.
-It’s a totally transparency post.
+This is a total transparency post.
 So here it goes.
-As a single mom their used to be times that I felt as if I didn’t measure up.
+As a single mom, there used to be times that I felt as if I didn’t measure up.
 Heck, there are still some vulnerable times where I feel like I’m not measuring up.
 So this is why I created another daily planner called the “measuring cup.”

-No, it’s not to measure myself against anyone, other than the past me.
+No, it’s not to measure me against anyone, other than the past me.
 It’s for me to appreciate myself, my blessings, and the work assigned to my hands as a mother.

 In the past, I used to compare myself to almost everyone.